beave/meer/README.md

 not aim to replicate all features of Barnyard2.
 The idea is to replicate the more useful features and abandon the "cruft".

+# Future support:

+Right now,  MySQL is the only "output" supported.
+I would like to add Syslog and Elasticsearch in the future.
+If you have an idea or request,  feel free to make a pull request!
+If you're not a programmer,  via our issues page and put in a request.

 # Dependancies:

 Meer needs libjson-c,  libyaml and libmysqlclient (if you want to write to a MySQL database).